CRC9 to SMA Female patch cables are designed to connect a feeder or jumper cable to a user device such as a mobile broadband modem.

 |VSWR||< 1.30:1||PIM, 3rd Order|

-HB Radiofrequency forms an essential part of the Halberd Bastion enterprise.
 HB Radiofrequency engineer high performance 3G, 4G, and 5G components such as antennas, cable assemblies, and RF connectors.
 Equipment is sourced through the company's extensive global vendor network, providing best-in-class performance.
+HB Radiofrequency forms an essential unit within the Halberd Bastion enterprise, a wholly Australian-owned company with diversified business units across telecommunications procurement, manufacturing, and projects.